Apicoectomy in Sacramento and

 force is needed, determines how many roots a tooth may have or the diameter

 could be larger as well.
-Another words, the canine tooth has a long and
+In other words, the canine tooth has a long and

-wide root, while most molars have generally 3 roots in the upper jaw and
+wide root, while most molars have generally three roots in the upper jaw

 What Happens During the Root Canal?